Fat fasting is growing in popularity among those who follow the ketogenic diet.

 Remember, you should only follow fat fasting for five days maximum; most people should only implement this protocol once a month if necessary.

 - Don’t perform any intense workouts during your fat fast.
 This doesn’t imply that you should remain completely sedentary while fat fasting.
-In fact, you should still keep active but just stick to light cardio (leisurely walking/biking) or some easy strength training at home (bodyweight squats, push ups, pull ups, etc.).
+In fact, you should still keep active but just stick to light cardio or some easy strength training at home.
 You should be emphasizing recovery during a fat fast, so resist the urge to go to the gym and obliterate yourself with a grueling workout.

-- Preferably, consume a multivitamin and/or electrolyte supplement daily to make up for any potential micronutrient deficiencies while following a fat fast.
+- Preferably, consume a multivitamin or electrolyte supplement daily to make up for any micronutrient deficiencies.

-Traditional fat fasting, as specified by Dr. Atkins in Dr. Atkins New Diet Revolution states you must consume 4-5 smaller meals throughout the day, each consisting of about 20-25% of your total calorie intake.
+Traditional fat fasting, as specified by Dr. Atkins, states you must consume 4-5 smaller meals throughout the day, each consisting of about 20-25% of your total calorie intake.
 However, this isn’t what research or anecdotes suggest is necessary.